LoukasDimitrios/Uber-Data-Analysis-and-Database-Design-Project/README.md

 - The tables were inserted into the database using the `to_sql()` function.
 - The schema is now ready for analysis and querying.

+## 5. **Data Exploration and Querying in MySQL**

+After loading the structured data into the MySQL database, several SQL queries were executed in **MySQL Workbench** to explore the data and extract preliminary insights.
+These queries helped verify the integrity of the ETL process and supported deeper understanding of usage patterns and revenue distribution.

+## 6. **Visualization in Power BI**

+After loading the data into MySQL, the structured schema was connected to **Power BI** for advanced data visualization and analysis.
+Using the MySQL database connector, the dimension and fact tables were imported into Power BI and relationships were defined accordingly, following the star schema structure.

+### Dashboards and Charts Created:

+- **Total Revenue per Hour of Day**
+  A bar chart displaying how total revenue varies by pickup hour.
+This helped identify peak revenue hours during the day.

+- **Trip Count per Payment Type**
+  A pie chart showing the percentage distribution of trips based on payment types (e.g., credit card, cash, etc.).

+- **Fare Amount vs. Trip Distance**
+  A scatter plot analyzing the correlation between the distance traveled and fare charged for each trip, useful for understanding pricing consistency.

+- **Trip Frequency Heatmap by Hour and Day**
+  A heatmap visualizing trip frequency across different hours and days, helping uncover peak usage periods throughout the week.

 ## **Technologies Used**
 - **Python**: For data manipulation, preprocessing, and ETL (using libraries like `pandas` and `sqlalchemy`).
 - **MySQL**: For storing and querying the processed data in a structured database.